 You officially become one of them: A person with a child.

 Parenthood is a club.
 And it really doesn’t feel like that until you become one.
 Before kids, I was just a person without kids.
-But now that I’m a parent, my social life is baby based.
+But now that I’m a parent, my social life is baby-based.
 When friends are all like, “Ooooh, let’s do dinner at 6pm.”
 I’m all like, “Um no!
-Elle has to get picked up from the sitter.”
+EB has to get picked up from the sitter.”
 Everything I want to do is surrounded around the bebe.
 And only friends with kids get this.
-They understand if I’m running 15 minutes behind because even though I was ready to leave Elle had poop seeping out of her diaper and then spewed milk all over her dress.
+They understand if I’m running 15 minutes behind because even though I was ready to leave EB had poop seeping out of her diaper and then spewed milk all over her dress.
 Friends with kids get it.
 Friends without kids aren’t always so understanding and I get it because I too used to be like “OMG…do your kids control your life?”
-Actually they do.
+Actually, they do.

 If you’re breastfeeding, you’ll want to eat all the time.